Design Project Leader: Unilever

 The core skills and awareness built during my time at the Design School has allowed me to adapt within the industry giving me ability to flex to the design task in hand i.e. from Design Project Management to carrying out Semiotic Design Codes Research.

-Would there be one piece of advice that you would give to current or prospective students looking to study the same course that you did?
+What advice would give to current or prospective students looking to study the same course that you did?

 Make sure you have a solid and unique portfolio when scoping out work after university.
 If you are considering a placement year you should consider prospective employees based on what you want to do after university.
 Those connections you make early on in your design career can really help you when you graduate.